-The information below was written by the Department of Technology Services and can be accessed from their web site DTS Utah Technical Standards and Architecture.
+The information below was written by the Division of Technology Services and can be accessed from their web site DTS Utah Technical Standards and Architecture.

 View the online version of the State of Utah Social Media Guidelines, 4300-0029.